 Shanghai Travel Guide

-A bustling coastal metropolis, Shanghai is the perfect destination for travellers keen on an exciting experience of China's modern face.
+A bustling coastal metropolis, Shanghai is the perfect destination for those keen to experience China's modern face.

 China's largest city is a thrilling hub of international activity that has been developed extensively over the past few decades.
 As the first Chinese port open for trade with the west, Shanghai has a history of integrating foreign cultures and sensibilities with its own.
-This element has largely survived the country's tumultuous politics, and visitors will notice that many of the city's buildings, particularly along the Bund, are reminiscent of spectacular colonial-era architecture.
+This multi-culturalism has largely survived the country's tumultuous politics, and visitors will notice that among other things, many of the city's buildings, particularly along the Bund, are reminiscent of spectacular colonial-era architecture.

 With such a cosmopolitan global atmosphere, travellers will feel welcome and at home among the colourful crowds of Shanghai's celebrated street life.